 - To get to Miyajima, I took a 25-minute train ride and then a 10-minute ferry ride from Hiroshima.

 Sapporo (October 9 to 12)

 - Accommodation: Guesthouse Yuyu

 - The common room on the main floor was beautiful, and blankets were available in case you got chilly.
 A smaller library was on the second floor, but unfortunately, I didn’t get to spend time there.
 Yuyu provided free bread and mini croissants for breakfast.
-A variety of free teas were available throughout the day.
+A variety of free teas was available throughout the day.
 I’m usually not a tea drinker, but I enjoyed sampling them.

 - Transport to Sapporo: